Skip to content

 But the reality?
 You weren't cramping because of electrolyte imbalance.
 You were cramping because you went way above your limit.
 You flooded yourself with lactate because you weren't adequately prepared for the intensity.
 Any human coach would zoom out and see that immediately.
 AI follows your bad prompt with a bad conversation and then you apply bad information to your training.

 The other critical problem: AI can't provide accountability.
 You're never going to feel compelled to do your 90-minute session at 7pm because your AI coach will be disappointed.
 But a human coach?
-You don't want to disappoint them.
+You don't want to disappoint them — whether they're a local coach down the road in Dublin or someone checking your files from across the Irish Sea in London.
 That emotional pull is one of the most powerful forces in training consistency.

 Mistake 2: Overestimating What You Can Get Done in a Week